Uganda: Human rights

 There are many areas which continue to attract concern when it comes to human rights in Uganda.

-Conflict in the northern parts of the country continues to generate reports of abuses by both the rebel Lord's Resistance Army (LRA), led by Joseph Kony, and the Ugandan Army.
+Conflict in the northern parts of Uganda continues to generate reports of abuses by both the rebel Lord's Resistance Army (LRA), led by Joseph Kony, and the Ugandan Army.
 A UN official accused the LRA in February 2009 of "appalling brutality" in the Democratic Republic of Congo.

 The number of internally displaced persons is estimated at 1.4 million.
 Torture continues to be a widespread practice amongst security organisations.

 Child labour is common in Uganda.
 Many child workers are active in agriculture.
 Children who work on tobacco farms in Uganda are exposed to health hazards.
 Child domestic servants in Uganda risk sexual abuse.
 Trafficking of children occurs.
 Slavery and forced labour are prohibited by the Ugandan constitution.

-The US Committee for Refugees and Immigrants reported several violations of refugee rights in 2007, including forcible deportations by the Ugandan government and violence directed against refugees.
+In 2007, the US Committee for Refugees and Immigrants reported several violations of refugee rights, including forcible deportations by the Ugandan government and violence directed against refugees.

 Torture and extrajudicial killings have been a pervasive problem in Uganda in recent years.
-For instance, according to a 2012 US State Department report, "the African Center for Treatment and Rehabilitation for Torture Victims registered 170 allegations of torture against police, 214 against the UPDF, 1 against military police, 23 against the Special Investigations Unit, 361 against unspecified security personnel, and 24 against prison officials" between January and September 2012.
+For instance, in a 2012 US State Department report, "the African Center for Treatment and Rehabilitation for Torture Victims registered 170 allegations of torture against police, 214 against the UPDF, 1 against military police, 23 against the Special Investigations Unit, 361 against unspecified security personnel, and 24 against prison officials" between January and September 2012.